jeebuscrossaint/compiler-in-go/README.md

 ## build

-For me, this is the last makefile I will ever write, so you can run make to build the project.
+All you need is the go compiler installed of course lol, `go build constrict.go` and then you have it!

 ## syntax